IlirM0/shortest_path/README.md

 # Finding the shortest path
 ### 1. Introduction
-Finding the shortest path is useful in many situations, for example: Finding your way home from an unknown location, or making an enemy walk towards a player in a videogame.
+Finding the shortest path is useful in many situations, for example: Finding your way home from an unknown location or making an enemy walk towards a player in a video game.

 These matters can be calculated by the use of algorithms.
 The algorithms looked at in this study are Dijkstra and A*.